matplotlib/matplotlib/doc/api/api_changes.rst

     Moved data files into lib/matplotlib so that setuptools' develop mode works.
-Re-organized the mpl-data layout so that this source structure is maintained in the installation.
-(I.e. the 'fonts' and 'images' sub-directories are maintained in site-packages.).
+Re-organized the mpl-data layout so that this source structure is maintained in the installation. (i.e., the 'fonts' and 'images' sub-directories are maintained in site-packages.).
     Suggest removing site-packages/matplotlib/mpl-data and
     ~/.matplotlib/ttffont.cache before installing